chrisvwx/LLLplus.jl/docs/src/index.md

 ![Time vs matrix size](assets/perfVsNfloat64.png)

-Though the focus of the package is on floating-point, all the modules can handle a variety of data types.
-In the next figure we show execution time for several datatypes (Int32, Int64, Int128, Float32, Float64, DoubleFloat, BitInt, and BigFloat) which are used to generate 40 128x128 matrices, over which execution time for the lattice reduction techniques is averaged.
+All the modules can handle a variety of data types.
+In the next figure we show execution time for several built-in datatypes (Int32, Int64, Int128, Float32, Float64, BitInt, and BigFloat) as well as type from external packages (Float128 from Quadmath.jl and Double64 from DoubleFloat.jl) which are used to generate 40 128x128 matrices, over which execution time for the lattice reduction techniques is averaged.
 The vertical axis is a logarithmic representation of execution time as in the previous figure.

 ![Time vs data type](assets/perfVsDataType.png)

+### Notes

+There are certainly many improvements and additions that could be made to LLLplus, such as adding Block-Korkin-Zolotarev lattice reduction with improvements as in [8].
+Even so, it would be hard to compete with [fplll](https://github.com/fplll/fplll) on features.
+In fact, a Julia wrapper around the [fplll](https://github.com/fplll/fplll) or [Number Theory Library](http://www.shoup.net/ntl/) would be the most useful addition to lattice tools in Julia.
+These respected tools could be used directly and would provide funcionality not in LLLplus.

 The algorithm pseudocode in the monograph [7] and the survey paper [4] were very helpful in writing the lattice reduction tools in LLLplus